kingzamzon/docs/docs/ToolsAndExamples/SDKExamples/OnchainMetadata/setup.md

 Now that we have our hardhat working & the sample smart contract is deployed correctly, let's setup our Lit SDK, which we will use to encrypt & decrypt the metadata.

-## Lit JS SDK
+## Lit JS SDK V2

-You can use the Lit JS SDK to encrypt and store any static content.
+You can use the Lit JS SDK V2 to encrypt and store any static content.
 This could be a file, a string, or anything that won't change (we're going to encrypt an input string).
 You have to store the content and metadata yourself (we're storing that on a blockchain network), but Lit will store who is allowed to decrypt it and enforce this (aka key management).

-1. Install Lit JS SDK:
+1. Install Lit JS SDK V2:
 ```js
 yarn add @lit-protocol/lit-node-client
 ```